 - Applicants must be in good conduct standing i.e. should not be on any kind of probation at the time of application.

-- Must be available for and attend bi-weekly meetings.
+- Must be available for and attend weekly meetings.

 - Must be available to serve as an ambassador for at least one full academic year i.e. fall and spring semesters.

-- Help promote Brazos Valley World Fest through various on- and off-campus events.
+3. Help promote Brazos Valley Worldfest through various on- and off-campus events.

-- Must sign-up to volunteer for at least 10 hours in fall semester and 10 hours in spring semester setting up and overseeing Brazos Valley World Fest booth at university and community events.
+5. Must sign-up to volunteer for at least 7 hours in the fall semester (in addition to festival) and 5 hours in

 - Letter of appreciation to be awarded at the end of the year banquette.